 Can Lemongrass Grow In Water?

 Yes, lemongrass can grow in water.
-Growing lemongrass in water is a great way to propagate new plants before you plant them in pot or the garden.
+Growing lemongrass in water is a great way to propagate new plants before you plant them in a pot or the garden.

 Taking a stalk, start by cutting off the top leaves, about an inch from the stem.
 Make sure the base of the stalk is still intact for roots to start growing.
 You may also peel off the outer layer of the stalk.